Kaushikmuliya/intelligent-media-processing-pipeline/README.md

 # Intelligent Media Processing Pipeline

-An asynchronous, cloud-native image analysis system built for the Backend + AI Engineering take-home assignment.
+An asynchronous, cloud-native image analysis system.
 It accepts image uploads via a REST API, queues them for background processing, runs five analysis modules in parallel, and exposes results through a structured API — all backed by MongoDB, Redis, and Cloudinary.

 ---